Nikhillosalka/sparkWordCount/README.md

 # sparkWordCount

-Sample code to Write a File in HDFS and count number of words using Spark
+Its a basic sample code to write a file in HDFS and count the number of words in it.